Google Nest Hub Overview: Energy saving in the smart home?

 We may not like to admit it, but the majority of us don’t read through all the terms and conditions, so what are you actually signing up for when it comes to privacy and data being shared with third parties through the Google Nest Hub?

-Google has tried to address privacy issues with both devices allowing the inbuilt microphone to be muted at the touch of a switch, while the camera on the Google Nest Hub Max can also be disabled the same way.
+Google has attempted to address privacy issues with both devices allowing the inbuilt microphone to be muted at the touch of a physical switch, while the camera on the Google Nest Hub Max can also be disabled the same way.

 Beyond this, Google’s privacy controls for individual accounts have been tightened and made clearer to understand in recent times.
 Although it does monitor daily internet usage and behaviours for targeted advertising, Google claims that it does not use collected facial recognition data for this purpose.